Fabita98/DrunkStride/README.md

 ## Problem analysis
 </div>

-Summing up the assignement text, we can identify the following elements divided per category:
+Summing up the assignment text, it is possible to identify the following elements divided per category:
 ### Movement
 <ul>
-    <li>The agent must move on a rectangular or square platform of any size.</li>
     <li>The agent must move at a constant speed of 1 meter per second.</li>
-    <li>The agent must change trajectory at random intervals in the [0: 10]\{0} range.</li>
     <li>The agent must move just along a circular line.</li>
     <li>The agent must move first alternatively to the right/left each time the new trajectory is computed.</li>
     <li>The agent must never stop moving.</li>